-- Today, the US is 5% of the World population and has 25% of world prisoners.
+- Today, the United States makes up about 5% of the world’s population and has 21% of the world’s prisoners.

 Racial Disparities in Incarceration

-- African Americans are incarcerated at nearly six times the rate of whites
+- African Americans are incarcerated at more than 5 times the rate of whites.

-- According to Unlocking America, if African American and Hispanics were incarcerated at the same rates of whites, today’s prison and jail populations would decline by approximately 50%
+- If African Americans and Hispanics were incarcerated at the same rates as whites, prison and jail populations would decline by almost 40%.

-- African Americans represent 12% of the total population of drug users, but 38% of those arrested for drug offenses, and 59% of those in state prison for a drug offense.
+- African Americans represent 12.5% of illicit drug users, but 29% of those arrested for drug offenses and 33% of those incarcerated in state facilities for drug offenses.

 - Inner city crime prompted by social and economic isolation